 Provide the GM mouse unit with the activity report number when requesting services.

-For all new GM mouse lines to be used, a GM notification form (in Flamma) should be filled and sent to the Laboratory Animal Center (Niina Kemppinen).
+For all new GM mouse lines to be used, a GM notification form (in Flamma intranet for UH staff only and requires logging) should be filled and sent to the Laboratory Animal Center (Niina Kemppinen).
 In addition, when requesting services from the GM mouse unit please attach the GM risk assesment/GM notification form to the work request.